 Persuasion: During class, we will discuss each learning activity.
-Your task during class is to give feedback, build on the ideas presented in the forum posts, add additional evidence, challenge the ideas presented, provide contradictory evidence, or provide insight into the problem.
+Your task during class is to give feedback, build on the ideas presented, add additional evidence, challenge the ideas presented, provide contradictory evidence, or provide insight into the problem.

-LT1 will be graded weekly.
+LT1 will be graded each class.
 You may miss one class without an accommodation or academic penalty.
 The lowest weekly grade will be dropped (including the first missed class).
-Any further missed classes will result in a "0" for the week unless the student has received an academic accommodation.
-At the discretion of the instructor, any student who misses more than 3 classes without an accommodation will receive a "0" on LT1 for the term.
+Any further missed classes will result in a "0" for the class unless the student has received an academic accommodation.
+At the discretion of the instructor, any student who misses more than 6 classes without an accommodation will receive a "0" on LT1.